- Resource Downloads

 A person who does not identity with any gender.

-A person who is attracted to people of a different gender e.g. a man who is attracted to women.
+A person who is attracted to people of a different gender e.g. a man who is only attracted to women.

 Discrimination against and/or fear or dislike of lesbian and gay people (including those perceived to be gay or lesbian).
 This also includes the perpetuation of negative myths and stereotypes through jokes and/or through personal negative thoughts about lesbian and gay people.